 From these examples you can see that the chord number is based on the scale degree from which the chord is built while the quality of the chord is noted by using either uppercase or lowercase numerals.

-You can apply this to any key by simply changing the root chord, or one chord.
+You can apply this to any key by simply changing the root chord, or I chord.
 If you want to move to the key of C major, you would use C major as your root chord.
 Likewise if you wanted to transpose to G major, etc.

 This concept is pretty straightforward.
 So how do we apply this effectively to the guitar fretboard?